 The real power user's MIDI system of choice is MasterTracks Pro for the GS, from Passport Designs.
 The newest version of MasterTracks Pro is fully System 5.0.2 compatible, and works with Apple's external MIDI interface unit.
-The program offers 64 tracks of recording, with a total capacity of 64,000 events cycles; deactivate any timeoriented desk accessories before starting a recording session.
+The program offers 64 tracks of recording, with a total capacity of 64,000 events is down to modify a dynamic component such as pitch).